vk2diy/adxi/README.md

 # adxi - ADX Improved

-ADX is abbreviation for Arduino Digital Xceiver, a project emphasizing simplicity and Arduino hardware creating a [direct-conversion receiver](https://en.wikipedia.org/wiki/Direct-conversion_receiver) focused on [digital modes](http://www.arrl.org/digital-data-modes).
+[ADX](https://github.com/WB2CBA/ADX) is an abbreviation for Arduino Digital Xceiver, a project emphasizing simplicity and Arduino hardware creating a [direct-conversion receiver](https://en.wikipedia.org/wiki/Direct-conversion_receiver) focused on [digital modes](http://www.arrl.org/digital-data-modes).

 This fork is called __adxi__ (or "ADX Improved") with the following changes:
  * __restores access to the project for modern KiCad__